sketchbuch/wir-bitten-um-entschuldigung/README.md

 The train was nearly on time, but again a threat was made to stop at Magdeburg if people kept smoking in the toilets.

-This was exactly the same train that had this issue before.
+This issue occured earlier in the year too, on this exact train.
 The conductor, who was full of Christmas cheer, said if it happens again he will call the Police, and the Fire Brigade at Magdeburg and it will be a 2 hour delay and no one would get home.

 This was Christmas Eve, the conductor would make Charles Dickens proud.
 Bah, Humbug!